StefNijenhuis/Vivorbi/README.md

 4. `git pull`

 ## Merge Branch to master
-In order to merge a branch to the master branch you need to do the following
+In order to merge a branch to the master branch you need to do the following.
 1. Checkout to the master branch `git checkout master`
 2. `git merge branch_name`

 ## Reverting to a previous commit